basslet/comdi-cli/README.md

-# comdi-cli: Command line access to comdirect.
+# comdi-cli: command line access to comdirect

 Comdi-cli is an implementation in Python to retrieve account information, transactions and documents via the comdirect REST API.